imarrero/sr-world-cup-scoreboard/README.md

 ## Future improvements

+1. Infrastructure: Separate external parameters from internal use:
+* Create a Facade/API/Gateway
-1. Set parameters validation in a centralized class / Use a library like FluentValidation where possible
+* Set parameters validation in a centralized class (FluentValidation / DaataAnnotations.. )
+* Use a model as a entry parameter

+2.- Create performance tests
+* Evaluate current Concurrent dictionary vs Performance (maybe using _locks in the critical methods is enough)
+* Make actions Async to really use Concurrent dictionary features
+* * - No different consumers should touch the same MATCH at the same time: Evaluate

-3. Persist data, currently is in memory
+3. Persist data

+4. Security
+* Sanity text parameters
+* Configuration for max dictionary items ( to avoid overflow of matches )

-4. Implement Logging:
+5. Implement Logging:
  - System logs
  - Business data logs: Each CRUD operation should be saved, in order to get a complete trace of what happened in each match.
- - Send to Elastic, for example.
+ - Send to Elastic or similar
+ - Create a Kibana or similar monitoring website: CONNECT TO SLACK or similar!!

-5. Create a WebAPI / Microservice to consume this assembly (library) to share data on the internet
+5. Create a WebAPI / Microservice to consume this library
+* * User Swagger for documentation / secure access
+* * Improve Error handling: Error codes centralized + Friendly Descriptions + Language resolution according request
-6. Create an API gateway to separate public endpoints from internal endpoints
+* * * (Bonus) Create an API gateway to separate public endpoints from internal endpoints
-7. Containerize and deploy on an orchestrator
+* * * (Bonus) Containerize and deploy on an orchestrator
-8. Monitorize Logs with Kibana, scale pods as necessary, communicate with other ms in the cluster/cloud using rabbit/kafka.
+* * * (Bonus) Monitorize Logs with Kibana, scale pods as necessary, communicate events with other microservices in the cluster/cloud using rabbit/kafka.

-Many things.. depending of requisites, could be a *never finished work*.
+Sorry for the overthinking.
+Just brainstorming surely Im missing important things